naijacoderorg/lectures/lectures2024/day1/index.md

 * Discussion on computer science, data science, and mathematics networks in Nigeria.
 * Make sure they can log in to computers and have a google account for Google Colab.
 * Emphasize the goal: for them to become scientists, engineers, and mathematicians.
+* Make sure *everyone* is signed up for the mailing list.

 **Keynote**: Jelani Nelson (1-2 hours for discussion with students, instructors)